Kcynia: History

 Kcynia started in the Middle Ages, with the rule of the founding Piast dynasty in Poland.
 In the 11th century, Polish ruler Władysław Herman built a church of St. Giles at the site.
 In 1255 Kcynia was owned by Duke of Greater Poland Przemysł I. His brother, Duke Bolesław the Pious, in 1262 granted Kcynia town rights along with privileges similar to those enjoyed by Poznań and Gniezno.
-Kcynia was a royal town of the Polish Crown and a county seat in the Kalisz Voivodeship in the Greater Poland Province of the Polish Crown.
+Kcynia was a royal town of the Polish Crown and a county seat in the Kalisz Voivodeship in the Greater Poland Province.
 The coat of arms of Kcynia depicts the white eagle of Greater Poland.
 Kcynia suffered a fire in 1441.
 The town had defensive walls and a castle, which was the seat of local starosts (local royal administrators).
 In 1594 Polish King Sigismund III Vasa visited the town, while returning from Sweden.
 From 1768 Kcynia was part of the newly established Gniezno Voivodeship in the Greater Poland Province.

 Kcynia was annexed by Prussia in the First Partition of Poland in 1772.
 In 1807 it became part of the short-lived Polish Duchy of Warsaw, and in 1815 it was re-annexed by Prussia.
 During the Greater Poland uprising (1848), it was the site of the Battle of Kcynia, in which Polish insurgents won against the Prussians.
 The town was attacked on the night of May 7, 1848, led by several Polish nobles.
 On this occasion around 40 people lost their lives, the town was set on fire in three places, and the German inhabitants were plundered under the pretext of disarmament.
 In 1867 a post office building was built.
 In 1871, the town became part of the German Empire, as part of the Prussian Province of Posen.
-In 1888 Exin was connected to the German rail network from Gnesen (Gniezno) to Nakel (Nakło nad Notecią).
-Similar to the school strike in Wreschen, there was a strike in the school year 1906/1907 when German was introduced as a compulsory language for religious instruction.
+In 1888 Kcynia, then officially Exin, was connected to the rail network from Gnesen (Gniezno) to Nakel (Nakło nad Notecią).
+Similar to the Września children strike, there was a strike in the school year 1906/1907 when German was introduced as a compulsory language for religious instruction.
 In 1908 the rail network was expanded and the city received rail connections to Bromberg (Bydgoszcz) and Posen (Poznań).
 In 1913 the construction of the station building was completed.